A Matter of Faith podcast explores the persistent problem of busy and stressed preachers lifting their sermons from online sources

 Sometimes, Long noted, a preacher will preach another person’s sermon, but no one is deceived.
 One example is a famous sermon preached in Appalachia called “The Deck of Cards Sermon.”

 “The preacher will stand in the pulpit and pretend he or she is dealing a deck of cards,” Long said.
 An ace of clubs might stand for the oneness of God, for example, and so on.
 “Many preachers have preached that sermon, and nobody is fooled into thinking it’s [the preacher’s] own original creation,” Long said.
-“It’s like a jazz trumpeter playing someone else’s composition.
-Everybody knows it’s somebody else’s composition, and nobody is deceived.”

-But when the preacher takes someone else’s sermon — or a portion of someone else’s sermon — and presents it as their own, and people in the congregation “assume by the way it’s presented that my pastor created it, wrote the sermon, and they’re deceived,” Long said.
+But when the preacher takes someone else’s sermon — or a portion of it — and presents it as their own, and people in the congregation “assume by the way it’s presented that my pastor created it, wrote the sermon, and they’re deceived,” Long said.
 “When they find out — if they find out — that the pastor has done this, trust is broken.
 Their expectation about what constitutes responsibility in ministry has been betrayed.
 It’s a serious breach of trust.”

 Nobody’s sermon is entirely original, Long said.
-“We’re all standing on the shoulders of others and we’re doing riffs off other people’s work … You know it in your heart when you cross that line and are misrepresenting something.”
+“We’re all standing on the shoulders of others and we’re doing riffs off other people’s work. … You know it in your heart when you cross that line and are misrepresenting something.”
 If Long hears a sermon from, say, the Rev. Barbara Brown Taylor “and that inspires me to preach a sermon on the same passage with a little of the same flavor that she had, it’s not really her sermon that I’m stealing.
 It’s her sermon that’s inspiring me.
 There’s a line in there, and in our own conscience we know when that’s the case.”

-As we move forward into the digital future, Doong wondered if Long had guidance for preachers “looking to maintain originality and protect what they’ve put out.”
+Doong wondered if Long had guidance for preachers “looking to maintain originality and protect what they’ve put out.”

 “I think every pastor has to figure out where to draw the line on that,” Long said.
 “My personal decision — and a number of my sermons are available on the internet — I have decided I will tilt in favor of accessibility.
 Use the sermon, quote from it, find inspiration from it — and then preach something that’s moved by that sermon.
 I rejoice in that.
 I just have to trust that other pastors will be accountable and responsible.”